apacheignite/documentation/sql/indexes.md

 [/block]
 Both `id` and `salary` are indexed fields. `id` field will be sorted in the ascending order (default) while `salary` in the descending order.

-If you don't want to index a field but still need to use it in query's `SELECT` or `WHERE` clauses then the field has to be annotated as well omitting `index = true` parameter.
+If you don't want to index a field but still need to use it in query's `SELECT` or `WHERE` clauses, then the field has to be annotated as well omitting `index = true` parameter.
 Such a field is called as a queryable field.
 As an example, `name` is defined as a queryable field above.

 Finally, `age` is neither queryable nor indexed field and it won't be accessible from SQL queries in Apache Ignite.
 [block:callout]